 - The award is in respect of a matter which is not capable of settlement by arbitration.
-While this ground has not previously come before the English courts, there are matters under English law which cannot be decided by means of arbitration (e.g. the custody of children). - The enforcement of the award would be contrary to English public policy.
+The English court will apply English law in deciding whether or not a matter is capable of settlement by arbitration.
+There are matters under English law which cannot be decided by means of arbitration (e.g. the custody of children). - The enforcement of the award would be contrary to English public policy.
+As a matter of English law, this ground is given a narrow interpretation.
 An example might be an award enforcing a contract to smuggle artefacts out of a certain country or an agreement to pay bribes or any other contract where the object of the underlying contract was illegal.